 Each chapter or “Story” acts as a portrait about people, places and perceptions.
 Story 12 is about depression, which is not an easily defined concept because it means so many different things to so many different people.
 Miller keeps a tight focus in this portrait with a persona, informative approach.

 I cried pretty early reading this book, which has echoes of an ethnography, but stretches a wide range of conditions, emotions and perspectives through the personal narratives.
 The first story, “Sarah”, begins with “It was six days before her death” and continues with her raw, poignant communication to others using Facebook.

-The third story, “The Curse Of Confidentiality,” is an especially telling narrative just like the twelth story “Depression” and the next story “Community.”
+The third story, “The Curse Of Confidentiality,” is an especially telling narrative just like the twelfth story “Depression” and the next story “Community.”
 These subjects are almost essential topics in this work and Miller rightly devotes an entire section to them though elements of each appear throughout this book.